‘Step into my world of the magical and mystical, the weird and the wonderful, the strange and surreal…’

 ‘Wings of an Eagle‘ would be hung about 10 inches below ‘Black Butterfly’ to the right of it.
 In Year One of my novel, the main character has a dream based on these two paintings, and in Year 7, Charles has a dream based on ‘Wings of an Eagle’!

-I wrote ‘The Preparation’ to compliment ‘My King’; the poem features in Year Two, and the painting in Year Five of ‘Journey of a Sister‘.
+I was staring at my painting ‘My King’ when I wrote ‘The Preparation’ , which compliments it nicely!
+The poem features in Year Two, and the painting in Year Five of ‘Journey of a Sister‘.

 The Adinkra symbol used in ‘My King’ (in gold) is from Ghana and is called OSRAM NE NSOROMMA meaning ‘the moon and the star’.
 The star represents the male principle, and the moon the feminine principle.